 An increasing number of people are concerned about how they can maintain their cognitive health over the coming ways.
 That said, there has been a growing interest in nootropics.

-Nootropics are compounds that studies have found help to protect and improve brain function, including memory and cognitive function.
+Nootropics are compounds that studies have found to help protect and improve brain function, including memory and cognitive function.
 While they come in supplement or drug form, particularly melatonin and ashwagandha, there are also nootropic foods such as turmeric, salmon, and walnuts.
-Read more about the best nootropic stack if you are keen on taking multiple supplements to enhance mental ability and improve memory, concentration and focus
+Read more about the best nootropic stacks if you are keen on taking multiple supplements to enhance mental ability and improve memory, concentration, and focus

-4. We’re looking to more non-dairy milk alternatives
+4. We’re looking for more non-dairy milk alternatives

 From oats and hemp to banana and cashew – the demand for non-dairy milk alternatives has definitely surged.
 It’s clear that more and more people are shopping for dairy-free options, whether they’re lactose intolerant or not.

 With that said, it’s important to note that a lot of these milk alternatives are loaded with added sugars.
 So, it’s important not to overdo your consumption of these kinds of milk.
-What’s more, always remember to read the ingredient lists so that you can stay clear of added sugars, and preservatives.
+Furthermore, always remember to read the ingredient lists so that you can stay clear of added sugars and preservatives.
 Also, try to buy organic.